dfinance/dnode/README.md

     wbd version --long
     wbcli version --long

+If you want to install specific application (not everything), you always can do:

+    make protos install-wbd
+    make protos install-wbcli
+    make protos install-oracleapp

 # Usage

 First of all we need to create genesis configuration and name of node: